kdshamika/workforce-data-analysis/README.md

 # workforce-data-analysis

-This project aims to assess current staff levels, the impact of reduced staff levels, and provide recommendations.
-Refer to the report for more information.
+This project aims to evaluate current staffing levels, analyse effects of reduced staff numbers, and provide recommendations based on findings.
+Please refer to the report for further details.